Another Dirty Canadian Cool Front

 It has been an extremely dry stretch of weather across much of the station over the last several weeks.
 Only a few locations have seen decent pockets of rain, but the drought is expanding.
 Severe drought conditions have expanded from nearly 8.5% last week to nearly 11% this week, which encompasses parts of the east Metro.
 Moderate drought increased from 57% last week to 64% this week.
 We need rain!

-The weather outlook for the Twin Cities on Sunday, July 15th will be quiet and dry with temperatures warming to near 80F by the afternoon.
-Skies may still be a little hazy, but no where near the amount of haze that we had on Sunday.
+The weather outlook for the Twin Cities on Tuesday, July 18th will be quiet and dry with temperatures warming into the lower 80s by the afternoon.
+Skies may still be a little hazy, but certainly not as hazy as it was over the weekend.

 Meteograms For Minneapolis

-The hourly temps through the day Sunday shows temps starting in the mid 60s in the morning and topping out in the upper 70s in the afternoon.
-Skies will be dry and mostly sunny with not as much haze in the air as what we had on Saturday.
-West to northwesterly winds will be breezy with gusts approaching 20mph to 30mph through the day.
+The hourly temps through the day Tuesday shows temps starting around 60F in the morning and topping out in the lower 80s in the afternoon.
+Skies will be dry with a few clouds and a little bit of haze thanks to those Canadian wildfires.
+Southerly winds won't be strong as they were yesterday, but there could be a few 15mph gusts later in the day.

 Extended Temperature Outlook For Minneapolis

-The 5 day temperature outlook for Minneapolis shows highs warming into the 70s and low/mid 80s over the next few days.
-It'll be a little cooler than average through the early part of the week, but slightly hotter conditions develop on Wednesday as we warm into the mid/upper 80s.
+The 5 day temperature outlook for Minneapolis shows highs warming into the low to mid 80s, which will be pretty close to average for this time of the year.

 Stickier Dewpoints Linger Early This Week